Simple shapes. Simple techniques. The first thing that comes to mind when I make these delicious sneaky little ghost cookies.

 With the perfect cutters in hand, sugar cookies come together like a breeze, and then a batch of royal icing is all you need to get started!

 – Piping icing, Americolor Super Black or Edible Black Marker

-– 20 second icing, Halloween Green (Americolor Leaf Green + Americolor Lemon Yellow)
+– 20-second icing, Halloween Green (Americolor Leaf Green + Americolor Lemon Yellow)

-– 20 second icing, Halloween Purple (Americolor Regal Purple + Americolor Fuchsia)
+– 20-second icing, Halloween Purple (Americolor Regal Purple + Americolor Fuchsia)

-– 20 second icing, Americolor Bright White
+– 20-second icing, Americolor Bright White

 Grab the little ghost cookies and pipe and fill with white icing.
-Set aside to dry a couple hours before piping on their happy smiles and eyes in black icing or edible marker.
+Set aside to dry a couple of hours before piping on their happy smiles and eyes in black icing or edible marker.

 Jumping over to the circle cookies, outline and fill with white icing.
-While the white icing is still wet, swirl on a couple circles in purple and green icing.
+While the white icing is still wet, swirl on a couple of circles in purple and green icing.
 Immediately drag a toothpick from the center of the cookie towards the outside shaping your spiderweb design.
 For a great visual on this technique, check out Bridget of Bake at 350’s tutorial.

 Now, its time to assemble and watch cookie magic happen!
 Using a small dab of white icing, “glue” your mini ghost cookie onto the spiderweb cookie.

 Aren’t they sweet and just a little bit spooky?
 My perfect Halloween treat!